Making A Difference in Our County

 AGRICULTURE AND NATURAL RESOURCES

 Specialty crops like peaches and pecans account for more than $25 million in farm gate value to Peach County producers.
-Therefore, it is important for our office as well as our growers to stay up to date on the latest technologies and innovations to remain profitable and sustainable.
+Therefore, it is important for our office as well as our growers to stay up to date on the latest technologies and innovations.
+Our office collaborates with researchers from UGA and across the southeast to provide education and applied research that impacts the sustainability of these industries.
+Collaboration with institutions as well as industry partners helps our office obtain grant funding to support our programs.